-Note: This essay was originally published in Sonderers Magazine in the Spring 2017 issue.
+This essay was originally published in Sonderers Magazine in the Spring 2017 issue.
 Most of the links on this post are informational, but a few are affiliate links to help maintain this website.

 A friend of mine told me a story about a child with a chronic illness who loved making travel itineraries.
 She spent hours online, finding far off places and then developing elaborate plans to travel to various destinations.
 There's no way to know if she'd ever make it to Thailand or Greece, but it didn't matter.
 Planning was her way to find control in a life she didn't control.